imadselka/Event-App/README.md

 - we check if the conn is still available in this case we dont have to make a new connection
 - we just return him the current connection
 - if not we create a new connection to DB
-- if we dont do that the user can spam the multiple connections to DB
+- if we dont do that the user can spam multiple connections to DB
 - and the server will be fucked :D

 **CODE**